-Information about how LKAB handles personal data
+Information about how LKAB processes personal data

 The processing of your personal data takes place in accordance with the provisions of the General Data Protection Regulation (also known as GDPR).